babarrett/g80-9009/README.md

 "dot" wordmark) and in 1996 the rounded piece – or roundel – was developed.
 1999 the dots in the name gave way to a solid all-caps font with an orange dotted semi-circle, and a solid blue semicircle.
-* has 149 available keys
+* has 149 total keys.
+Not all generate scan codes to the attached computers
-* has a, primarily text, LCD display
+* has a, primarily text, LCD display with 2 font sizes.
-* can create macros on the fly that are stored in the keyboard.
+* can create up to 72 macros on the fly that are stored in the keyboard.
-* can select any 1 of 4 screens
+* can select any 1 of 4 screens (Indicated by keys, unverified.)
-* can select any 1 of 2 workstations with a kmd3, or 4(?) for a "Breakout Box"
+* can select any 1 of 2 workstations with a kmd3, or 3 or 4 for a "Breakout Box"
 * can perform calculations within the keyboard, displaying the results on the LCD display

 ---